alexjlockwood/ShapeShifter/README.md

 [Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the process of creating SVG-based [path morphing animations][adp-path-morphing].

-This tool currently exports to SVG for web and [`AnimatedVectorDrawable`](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) format for Android.
-That said, I am totally open to adding support for other export formats as well.
-File a [feature request][report-feature-request]!
+This tool currently exports to standalone SVGs for web and [`AnimatedVectorDrawable`](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) format for Android.
+I am totally open to adding support for other export formats as well, so if you have a format that you'd like to see added in the future, file a [feature request][report-feature-request]!

 ![Screen capture of tool](art/screencap.gif)